Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

    :depth: 2
    :local:

 This page goes over the basic ISOBUS concepts you will need to be successful with this library.
-It is highly suggested that you read this section, even if you are familliar with ISO11783.
+It is highly suggested that you read this section, even if you are familiar with ISO11783.

 The Basics
 -----------